 2. Update Safety Measures

 Another way to guide your business back into the growth stage is by updating your safety measures, which will, in turn, make your business processes more effective and increase staff productivity.
 Creating a culture of safety within your business can also increase communication between you and your staff as you expect them to report hazards not only to their peers but also to you.
 The safety measures you may choose to implement will depend on the type of industry your business falls within.
-For example, in the hospitality industry, safety measures may include hiring a commercial restaurant cleaner, or purchasing new personal protective equipment for those working in contact with the food; while in the manufacturing or science industries, investment in hazardous chemical and gas storage (you can learn more about safe storage solutions here), and specific protective equipment for site work may be required.
+For example, those within any sort of industrial setting might install water leak detection systems to make sure that leaks don’t end up causing major downtime and loss of productivity.
+In the hospitality industry, safety measures may include hiring a commercial restaurant cleaner or purchasing new personal protective equipment for those working in contact with the food.
+Meanwhile, in the manufacturing or science industries, investment in hazardous chemical and gas storage (you can learn more about safe storage solutions here), and specific protective equipment for site work may be required.

 3. Lead By Example